ryxcommar/dispatchlib/README.md

 - Priority dispatching: you can set the "priority" of an overloaded implementation.
 Basically `dispatchlib.dispatch` is a big ol `if elif elif` factory, and the order is determined by `@f.register(priority=?)`
 - A "`metadispatch`" that lets you overload the dispatcher itself.
 (Hard to explain; see example for clarification.)

 Dispatchlib's `dispatch` decorator is not a strict superset of `functools.singledispatch`.
-There are a few things in `functools.singledispatch` that are not in `single`:
+There are a few things in `functools.singledispatch` that are not here:

 - `dispatchlib.dispatch` requires that you always call the register decorator like this: `@f.regsiter()` whereas `functools.singledispatch`.
 The reason why is because `dispatchlib.dispatch` can dispatch not just based on types but also based on functions , so the first arg in the `register` decorator being a function is not sufficient to conclude whether it's being called or not prior to decoration.
 - `functools.singledispatch` supports dynamic polymorphism using `__mro__`, whereas `dispatchlib.dispatch` dispatches based on running a check for each overloaded implementation; by default, checks are run in FIFO order, with the exception of the "base" function, which is always run last.